run-x/opta-docs/content/en/Modules reference/Service modules/gcp.md

 ```
 If present, this map must have renames for all 4 fields.

-The permission set is otherwise empty because we currently do not support giving apps IAM permissions to manipulate a database.

 ## redis
 This module creates a redis cache via [Memorystore](https://cloud.google.com/memorystore/docs/redis/redis-overview).
 It is made with their standard high availability offering, but (unlike in AWS) there is no